boazsegev/plezi-website/docs/guides/hello_chat.html.md

 This tutorial aims at implementing moderately advanced concepts, such as evented application design, in a way that will allow us to implement real world websocket applications.

-The chatroom application is just an excuse, a comfortable way, to demonstrate more complex concepts.
+The chatroom application is just an excuse to demonstrate more complex concepts.

 ## Getting Ready